Computer Buyer Alert!

 Netbooks are designed for one purpose, and they don’t even do that well, and that’s to go online.
 The reason they don’t work well is that they don’t have very much memory so they can be slow right out of the box.
 But that’s just the beginning of problems.
 Since they are designed to use almost exclusively online the memory gets filled with cookies and then they get slower and slower.

-No matter what somebody thinks it’s important to have additional storage such as a hard drive or SD card.
-Sooner or later you will need additional storage.
+No matter what some believe it’s important to have additional storage such as a hard drive or SD card.
+Sooner or later you will need additional storage because of the design of netbooks.

 Netbooks Can Be A Good Choice